Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Psychological Comfort: Builds patient confidence in movement

-Grade II Mobilization
+Grade II Mobilisation

 Characteristics: